Celeste Boureille: Early life

 Boureille is the daughter of Max Boureille, a chef, and Carol Jenkins.
 She grew up in the Bay area, attending Sacred Heart Cathedral Preparatory, where she was a three-time All-West Catholic Athletic League (WCAL) selection and the 2012 WCAL Player of the Year.
 She played her club soccer for Mustang Soccer Club with whom she reached the 2010 National league title.
 Celeste attributes her early skill evolution to time she spent practicing skills and tricks at Panhandle Park.

-University career
+College career

-University of California, Berkeley

 Boureille played at the University of California, Berkeley from 2012 to 2015.
 She appeared in 84 games, scored 16 goals and recorded 8 assists.
 Boureille won two Pac-12 All-Academic Honorable Mentions in 2013 and 2014.
 In her final season, 2015, Boureille scored 5 goals and made 2 assists, earning second-team All-Pac-12 accolades as she helped guide Cal to the NCAA Tournament.
 Boureille graduated as a media studies major.